rasputinalerts-lab/Kasira/README.md

-# Kasira
+# Kasira AI
-Kasira AI.
-She is trained on lore of the Ischia RP from Kryndel, Nationstates.
-All Kryndelians consented to have their pages used, and this info is partially owned by me.
-Do not do this with websites it's disallowed on.
-Email me @ rasputinalerts@gmail.com for more info if you want, just don't spam stupid stuff in my inbox
+Trained on several pages from the Kryndel Wiki (Go to https://www.nationstates.net/region=kryndel it's linked under WIKI in the WFE) to train Kasira AI using nationstates lore from the Ischia RP in Kryndel.
+All people it was trained on the RP of consented to AI training, and this info is original work (not including my Canon Olyndor pages as that is a separate universe of Destiny 2+ Olyndor)
+Do not train an AI using copyright, unconsenting info. please.
+It's unethical.